mdeloof/statig/README.md

 ### **What is this `#[state_machine]` proc-macro doing to my code? 🤨**

 Short answer: nothing. `#[state_machine]` simply parses the underlying `impl` block and derives some code based on its content and adds it to your source file.
-Your code code will still be there, unchanged.
+Your code will still be there, unchanged.
 In fact `#[state_machine]` could have been a derive macro, but at the moment Rust only allows derive macros to be used on enums and structs.
-If you'd like to see what the generated code looks like take a look at [`tests/transition.rs`](./tests/transition.rs) and compare it with [`test/transition_macro.rs`](./tests/transition_macro.rs).
+If you'd like to see what the generated code looks like take a look at the test [with](./stateful/tests/transition_macro.rs) and [without](./stateful/tests/transition.rs) macros.

 ## Credits

-The idea for this library came from reading the book [Practical UML Statecharts in C/C++](https://www.state-machine.com/doc/PSiCC2.pdf) and I highly recommend it if you want to learn how to use state machines to design complex systems.
+The idea for this library came from reading the book [Practical UML Statecharts in C/C++](https://www.state-machine.com/doc/PSiCC2.pdf).
+I highly recommend it if you want to learn how to use state machines to design complex systems.